FAQ

 Carmacks has used Road Guard Plus™ for the past five winter seasons on Edmonton’s Northwest Anthony Henday Drive ring road project.
 The company reports that during this time, Road Guard Plus™ reduced the total chlorides used (mostly sodium chloride) on NW Anthony Henday Drive by two-thirds.
 Carmacks also saw a reduction in sand costs of approximately 25%, a reduction in salt costs of 25-30% and a reduction in equipment hours of roughly 15%.

-We are proud to say that Tiger Calcium’s Road Guard Plus™ is a Clear Roads-approved product.
+We are proud to say that Tiger Calcium’s Road Guard Eco-Plus/Road Guard Plus™ is a Clear Roads-approved product.
 To get Clear Roads approval, anti-icing and de-icing products must be at least 70% less corrosive than rock salt brine.
 Clear Roads-approved products are proven to be the safest alternatives available when it comes to interacting with people, wildlife, the environment, vehicles and infrastructure.

 • What is Clear Roads and why is it important?